markhgn/markhgn.github.io/_posts/2013-02-26-what-is-mobile-anyway.md

 ### [There Is No Mobile Internet!](http://www.smashingmagazine.com/2013/02/25/there-is-no-mobile-internet/)

 I’ve sat through presentations over the years where ‘experts’ have touted the ‘year of mobile’.
-I was probably looking at a site on my phone while this was happening and thinking that I just didn’t understand the distinction.
+I was probably looking at a site on my phone while this was happening and thinking that I just didn’t understand the distinction &#8211; I just use the tool convenient to the task and situation.

-For certain very few and highly regular activities, like checking Twitter, I use an app.
-For everything else I use a web browser.
-The device is largely irrelevant to me as a user.